 According to Marshal’s biographer, William spent “two years” in Syria, serving the King of Jerusalem, doing great deeds of arms and winning the respect of the Knights Templar and Knights Hospitaller.
 However, he was back in Europe by 1187, months before the devastating Battle of Hattin, and he brought with him two white, silk shrouds for his own burial.
 He also returned having vowed to join the Knights Templar before his own death.

 Those are the only known facts we have about William Marshal in the Holy Land, but even these facts are intriguing.
-Marshall most probably reached the Holy Land, travelling by either land or sea, in the spring of 1184.
+Marshall most probably reached the Holy Land, traveling by either land or sea, in the spring of 1184.
 If he spent two years there he departed at the latest in the autumn of 1186.

 The Crusader Kingdoms were defended by a network of castles such as this: Krak de Chevalliers